 We make this popcorn in the microwave but it is NOT prepackaged microwave popcorn.
 Those packages of microwave popcorn that you buy at the grocery store are terrible for you.
 They’re full of trans fats and a report from the FDA indicates that a chemical coating used in microwave popcorn bags breaks down when heated into a substance called perfluorooctanoic (PFOA).
 The Environmental Protection Agency has identified PFOA as a “likely carcinogen.”
 That doesn’t sound very appetizing now, does it?

-Making your own fresh popcorn lets you take charge of the ingredients from start to finish, ensuring both your taste buds and your body are happy.
+Making your own fresh paper bag popcorn lets you take charge of the ingredients from start to finish, ensuring both your taste buds and your body are happy.

 You don’t need much to make basic popcorn, which makes the QUALITY of ingredients you choose all the more important.
 For the corn itself, be sure to choose an organic variety of popcorn kernels—heirloom varieties are fun too, as long as they’re organic.